GymOS-Project/gym-os/README.md

 <div align="center">

 # GymOS

-GymOS is comprehensive gym management software designed to help gym owners and their teams efficiently run daily operations from a single platform.
+A Comprehensive Gym Management Software designed to help gym owners and their teams efficiently run daily operations from a single platform.
 </div>

 ## What GymOS Helps With